ddakbroken/heckof-texas-holdem/README.md

    - Check browser console for errors

 3. **Game Not Starting**:
-   - Ensure at least 2 players have joined (AI players count)
+   - Ensure at least 2 players have joined
    - Check server logs for errors

-4. **AI Players Not Appearing**:
-   - AI players only join when rooms are completely empty
-   - Check server logs for AI player creation

 ## Contributing